keith-turner/webindex/docs/tables.md

-# Webindex Query Table Schema
+# Webindex tables

+ The example uses two tables in Accumulo.
+One table is used by the Fluo component of the example.
+The second table stores an index used by the web application to service queries.

-Web pages are the input for the Webindex example and the query table is the output.
+Web pages are the input for the Webindex example and a query table is the output.
+The Fluo table is an intermediate table needed to incrementally keep the query table up to date.

+## Fluo table Schema

+TODO

+## Query Table Schema

 The data in the query table is structured so that the web application can efficiently answer the following questions.

  * Which web page is referenced by the most web pages?
  * For a given domain, which pages in that domain are referenced by the most web pages?